Canada's higher COVID-19 death rate tied to better chronic disease control | CBC News

 Age was also a factor.

-For every one per cent increase in the number of people aged 65 years and older, the COVID-19 death rate was nine per cent higher.
-Nearly nine per cent of the Canadian population is 65 or older.
+For every one per cent increase in the number of people aged 65 and older, the COVID-19 death rate was nine per cent higher.
+Nearly 17 per cent of the Canadian population was 65 or older in 2017, according to the study's supplemental data.

 The study also tried to number the heart-related medical procedures that have been postponed by the pandemic, but Yip said data here is limited, forcing researchers to extrapolate.